I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was performing with the Spanish Harlem Orchestra.

 The tune “New Rhumba” was composed by Ahmad Jamal in the early 50s (back then Rumba was spelled with an “h”).
 I like the version on the album, Miles Ahead (Colombia Records, 1957), which is a desert island disc for me.

-Gil and Miles are gone but certainly not forgotten.
-Moreover, they left their mark.
-Now, it’s up to you and arrangers like you to keep the tradition going and push the music forward.
+Gil and Miles are gone but not forgotten.
+They left their mark.
+Now, it’s up to you and arrangers like you to keep the tradition push the music forward.

 I realize you are worlds away and very busy but thinking ahead, what’s next?

-Currently, I’m on tour with the Spanish Harlem Orchestra and worlds away.
-Once that is behind me, I will concentrate my efforts on promoting the album, the CD release, etc.
+I’m on tour with the Spanish Harlem Orchestra and worlds away.
+Once that is behind me, I will concentrate on promoting the album, the CD release, etc.

 What I am feeling now is the need to put out a product with original material.
 Titanes del Trombon and the Art of the Arrangement demonstrate what I bring to the table as a trombonist, writer, and producer.
-Hopefully, the quality of the production speaks for itself.
+I hope the quality of the production speaks for itself.

 Thank you for taking the time to speak with me.
-Also, congratulations on an excellent recording.
-The Art of the Arrangement is an instant classic.
+Also, congratulationS.
+The Art of the Arrangement is an instant classic!